 Visiting Montepulciano

 Ancient Winemaking Traditions

 Montepulciano is renowned for its winemaking, specifically for the production of Vino Nobile di Montepulciano.
-This wine is made from a local grape variety called Prugnolo Gentile, which is a clone of the Sangiovese grape.
-Vino Nobile di Montepulciano is a dry, medium- to full-bodied red wine that has a deep ruby color and a complex aroma with notes of red fruit, spices, and leather.
+This wine is made from a local grape variety called Prugnolo Gentile, a Sangiovese grape clone.
+Vino Nobile di Montepulciano is a dry, medium- to full-bodied red wine with a deep ruby color and a complex aroma of red fruit, spices, and leather notes.

 Visiting Montepulciano

-The wine-making tradition in Montepulciano dates back to the 14th century and it is said to have been enjoyed by the likes of Pope Pius II and Michelangelo.
-Today, there are around 90 wineries in and around Montepulciano that produce Vino Nobile di Montepulciano, using traditional methods to ensure the quality and authenticity of the wine.
-Many of these wineries offer tours and tastings, allowing visitors to learn about the wine-making process and sample the wines.
+The winemaking tradition in Montepulciano dates back to the 14th century, and it is said to have been enjoyed by the likes of Pope Pius II and Michelangelo.
+Today, around 90 wineries in and around Montepulciano produce Vino Nobile di Montepulciano, using traditional methods to ensure the quality and authenticity of the wine.
+Many of these wineries offer tours and tastings, allowing visitors to learn about the winemaking process and sample the wines.

 The wine production in Montepulciano is regulated by the Consorzio del Vino Nobile di Montepulciano, which oversees the production and labeling of the wine to ensure that it meets strict quality standards.
-The wine must be aged for a minimum of two years, with at least six months of that aging period in oak barrels.
+The wine must be aged for at least two years, with at least six months of that aging period in oak barrels.

+Visiting Montepulciano